opensearch-project/project-website/_posts/2024-04-30-Embrace-Multiple-Data-Source-In-OpenSearch-Dashboards.md

 In 2.4, multiple data source feature was introduced together with data source management UI portal to allow users to add new data source to the dashboards, create index patterns based on those data sources, and execute queries against a specific connected data source.
 In 2.6 release, AWS signature Version 4 was added as one authentication type supported by multi data source in addition to basic auth.
 Thereafter, multi data source support at core plugin including `Dev Tools` was added in 2.7 release, sample data support was added in 2.9 release, then added in for Vega visualization in 2.13.
 File based saved objects import sourced from multi data source was added into OpenSearch Dashboards in 2.12.

-In this release, to ensure users that have been using the multiple data source feature to have a consistent experience in the dashboards, we enabled multiple data source at 9 OpenSearch Dashboards plugins including index management, machine learning, search relevance, anomaly detection, maps, security, notification, query workbench, trace analytics, and enabled multiple data source at 2 core plugins including TSVB and Region Map.
+In this release, to ensure users that have been using the multiple data source feature to have a consistent experience in the dashboards, we enabled multiple data source at 9 OpenSearch Dashboards plugins including Index Management, Machine Learning, Search Relevance, Anomaly Detection, Maps, Security, Notification, Query Workbench, Trace Analytics, and enabled multiple data source at 2 core plugins including TSVB and Region Map.
 In addition, we introduced default data source feature which will be the default option chosen for all plugins pages that support multi data source.

 This blog provides a quick glance at the accumulated features of multi-data sources from version 2.4 to 2.14 and how these features empower your productivity with unified experience.